AmitRoy7781/amitroy7781.github.io/_pages/about.md

 Apart from my research and academic activities, I enjoy following and analyzing cricket, watching movies and TV series, and playing badminton and card games.

-<strong> I am available for applied science research internships for Summer 2025 involving LLM and GNN (May 2025-August 2025). </strong>
+<strong> I am available for applied science research internships for Summer 2025 on LLM Reasoning for Graphs (May 2025-August 2025). </strong>

 <details>